Are you wondering if the well-known mosquito eaters actually eat mosquitos? Find out the answer to this question and more.

 Mosquito eaters may not eat the mosquitos for which they are named, but they are a valuable food source for other insects, birds, and amphibians.
 Fish also find mosquito eaters irresistible to eat, making them popular with anglers—something to remember next time you go for one of the gangly insects with a rolled up magazine!

 Spring is a great time to start using the GLOBE Observer Mosquito Habitat Mapper.
 Have you noticed any mosquitos near you?
 Are they ramping up or moving along?
 By spring, mosquitos are buzzing in many parts of the United States.
 The link below will take you to more information about when mosquito season starts in different parts of the country.
 You can track how mosquito season moves from south to north each year as the weather becomes suitable for the insects to hatch and breed.

 Is There Anything Good About Mosquitos?

 Did you know that some scientists are using proteins in mosquito saliva to fight dengue fever?
 Mosquito saliva contains large amounts of D7 proteins.
 Our immune systems detect those proteins and make antibodies to fight against them.
-People who are frequently bitten by mosquitoes may have high levels of antibodies against D7 proteins.
+People who are frequently bitten by mosquitos may have high levels of antibodies against D7 proteins.
 Research may lead to protection against dengue fever.